bootique/bootique-aws/README.md

 Helps to build Bootique apps that interact with AWS services and/or are deployed in the AWS environment (such as AWS Java Lambdas).
-Integrates [Amazon Java SDK 2.x](https://aws.amazon.com/sdk-for-java/) libraries with Bootique and allows to seamlessly merge data from AWS Secret Manager into Bootique app configuration.
+Integrates [Amazon Java SDK 2.x](https://aws.amazon.com/sdk-for-java/) libraries with Bootique and allows to seamlessly merge data from AWS Secrets Manager into Bootique app configuration.

+## Quick FAQ
+### What AWS SDK Version does Bootique support?
-_Bootique 2 only supported AWS SDK 1.x, Bootique 3 introduced support for 2.x, and keeps 1.x in maintenance mode.
+Bootique 2 only supports AWS SDK 1.x.
+Bootique 3 supports 2.x, and keeps 1.x in maintenance mode.
 All the new features are only added to the `*-aws2` modules.
-We strongly encourage the users to use `*-aws2`._
+We strongly encourage the users to use `*-aws2`.

+### I already have an app using Bootique with AWS SDK 1.x.
+How do I upgrade?
+The main challenge would be to upgrade the use of AWS API, which is significantly different.
+You can start by reading [AWS Docs](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/migration.html) on this subject.
+From the Bootique perspective, there's a difference in credentials configuration structure.
+Instead of `aws.accessKey` and `aws.secretKey`, there are `aws.credentials.accessKey` and `aws.credentials.secretKey` paths.

+### What if I need to work with XYZ AWS service?
-_If Bootique doesn't yet provide a module for your favorite AWS service, you can still use `bootique-aws2` to configure credentials.
-And you can easily write your own.
+If Bootique doesn't yet provide a module for your favorite AWS service, you should still use `bootique-aws2` to configure service credentials.
+And you can easily write your own integration module.
 Refer to "bootique-aws2-s3" source code for a good example.
-And don't forget to ping us, so we make it available in Bootique._
+Also you can ping us via GitHub or the forum, so we make it available in Bootique.

 ## Getting Started